Customizing Tenant Configuration & Management

 }

-public function updateTenantDatabaseStatus(string $identifier, DatabaseStatusEnum $status): bool
+public function updateTenantDatabaseStatus(mixed $identifier, DatabaseStatusEnum $status): bool

 {